euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

       products = List(Tuple(Int, Molecule))
       reactants = List(Tuple(Int, Molecule))

 An Element is modeled as just a name, since we ignore electron and nuclear structure.
-A ``Molecule`` has an attribute ``formula`` with a list of pairs of element with a number indicating how many atoms of that element.
-A ``Reaction`` has ``reactants`` and ``products``, each some quantity of a certain kind of molecule.
+A ``Molecule`` has an attribute ``formula`` with a list of pairs of element with a number indicating the number of atoms of that element.
+A ``Reaction`` has ``reactants`` and ``products``, each some quantity of a certain molecule.
 This Python model is visualized by PySTEMM in Figure :ref:`reactiontypes`.

 Note that convenient Python constructs, like *lists* of *tuples*, are visualized in a similarly convenient manner.
-Also, the ``instance_template`` for molecule (line 6), specifying the visualization properties for a molecule instance, contains a *function* which, when passed a molecule instance, computes its label.
-Visualization templates are parameterized by the objects they are applied to.
+Also, the ``instance_template`` for molecule (lines 6-7), specifying the visualization properties for a molecule instance, contains a *function* which takes a molecule instance and computes its label.
+Visualization templates are parameterized by the objects they will be applied to.

 Figure :ref:`reactioninstance` shows an instance of a reaction, showing reaction structure and computed labels for reactions and molecules, while hiding the ``formula`` structure within molecules.